willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 ### Convert a Microsoft SQL Server evaluation version

 It's possible to upgrade from an evaluation edition of Microsoft SQL Server to a production version without having to do a full install.
 To upgrade, you must perform an Edition Upgrade, which requires that you input a SQL license key.
-The license key is embedded in the software's activation wizard and isn't displayed in the VL product catalogue.
+The license key is embedded in the software's activation wizard and isn't displayed in the VL product catalog.

 To find the key, download the SQL ISO file from the Microsoft 365 admin center > **Your Products** > **Volume Licensing** > **Product and services** > **Downloads**.
 On your computer, open the *..\x64* folder, then open the *DefaultSetup.ini* file to find the SQL License key.